 Dr Robin Gibbons

-Robin started his somewhat “chequered” career in 1977 with an undergraduate degree in Graphic Design.
+Robin started his somewhat chequered career with an undergraduate degree in Graphic Design.
 However, after 6 months of inactivity and the calling of the sea, Robin joined the Royal Navy.
-This was in the winter of 1978.
-Although Robin was initially assigned to the Royal Navy’s Survey Branch, he later transferred to the regular Navy’s Warfare Branch sub-specialising as a Navy diver engaged in ship-borne mine clearance and demolitions.
-Robin left the Royal Navy in 1988 in the rank of lieutenant to take up an appointment with the Sultan of Oman’s Navy based at Wudam Naval Base in Oman.
-This post enabled him to continue his navy diving whilst working as an officer cadet trainer and instructor.
+Although Robin was initially assigned to the Royal Navy’s Survey Branch, he later transferred to the regular Navy’s Warfare Branch sub-specialising as a Navy diver involving shipborne mine clearance and demolitions.
+Robin left the Royal Navy in the rank of Lieutenant to take up an appointment with the Sultan of Oman’s Navy (SON) based at Wudam Naval Base, Oman.

-It was during his service with SON, that he discovered his childhood dream of flying could become a reality.
-A 30 minute flying lesion in the United Arab Emirates resulted in a professional pilot’s course based at Daytona Beach in Florida.
-Robin’s flying career spanned 10 years, from 1991 as an FAA approved flight instructor and charter pilot, to 2001 as a first officer with the “flying lady”, Virgin Atlantic!
+During his service with SON, a childhood dream became reality with a calling of the sky.
+A 30-minute flying lesson in the United Arab Emirates was all it took to book a professional pilot’s course based at Daytona Beach in Florida.
+Robin’s flying career spanned 10 years, culminating as a Senior First Officer with Virgin Atlantic.
 An argument with black ice and a ploughed field prematurely terminated his flying career.

-Following a 6 month “body overhaul” in Salisbury District Hospital, Robin began his “new life” which eventually led to his research career.
-This began in May 2003 when he joined the UK FES-rowing Group as a research subject.
-In September 2008, he started his doctorate to investigate the feasibility of FES-rowing in tetraplegia.
-The 3 themes central to his work are equipment development, cardiorespiratory and musculoskeletal health.
-Robin’s future goals are to contribute to the field of spinal cord injury research, whilst helping to develop a whole-body FES-rowing device.
+Following a 6 month 'body overhaul' in Salisbury District Hospital, Robin began his 'new life' which eventually led to his research career.
+This began in May 2003 when he joined the UK FES rowing Group as a research subject.
+In September 2008, he started his doctorate to investigate the feasibility of FES rowing in tetraplegia.
+The 3 themes central to his work were equipment development, cardiorespiratory and musculoskeletal health.
+Robin’s future goals are to contribute to the field of spinal cord injury research, while helping to develop a whole-body FES rowing device.
 Robin hopes this device will help prepare people with spinal cord injury for cellular repair.
 The concept behind this website is to support these goals.
-Robin is currently affiliated with the Aspire CREATe Group, a department of UCL based at the Royal National Orthopaedic Hospital, North London.
+Robin is currently affiliated with the Aspire CREATe Group, a department of University of Central London based at the Royal National Orthopaedic Hospital, North London.